Inhaled Corticosteroids Overview and Practice Questions Vector

 17. What is a mediator cascade?

-18. What are the most common diseases affected by inflammation of the airway?
+18. What are the most common diseases affected by airway inflammation?

 Chronic bronchitis and asthma.